There are countless reasons to volunteer, and here are just a few:

 - You will meet new people

 - You will get to help improve the life of a stranger

 - One in five managers reported hiring someone because of their volunteering

 Identify Your Goals & Skills

 Once you have decided to become a volunteer, it is important to identify the areas of service that interest you as well as your goals.
 As a volunteer, you want to bring passion and enthusiasm to your work.
 Consider what excites you (whether it’s filmmaking, accounting or childhood development) and what you hope to accomplish through your service.
 Also, consider what skills you have to offer.
 Maybe you’re a musician or an expert in web design.
 These hidden talents can contribute in a meaningful way to the multitude of non-profits and service organizations in our community– always remember to keep an open mind and think outside the box.

-Schedule an appointment with the Volunteer Resource Center (VRC) Coordinator, who will help you as you begin your service project.
-The VRC Coordinator will connect you with a non-profit that suits your interests, or the VRC Coordinator can provide material assistance if you decide to implement your own program.
-Whatever your goals, the VRC Coordinator is here to help you!
+Schedule an appointment with the Volunteer Coordinator, who will help you as you begin your service project.
+The Volunteer Coordinator will connect you with a non-profit that suits your interests, or provide material assistance if you decide to implement your own program.
+Whatever your goals, the Volunteer Coordinator is here to help you!